Palmstroemen/FreeDMS/Motivation and Introduction.md

 ## An exemple
 Imagine the process of __booking a flight__.
 Once I've booked my tickets, I often can download them as well as some legal documents and so on.
 I'm asked in the "save"-dialog where to save all the pdf-files.
 There I can navigate to my "Travels"-folder or create a new folder like "2015_USA_Trip".
 That's exactly where I navigate inside my projects hierarchy and create it respecively.

-The filght-company might one day send tagged mails like:
+The filght-company might one day send tagged documents like:
 * Bill.pdf (tagged with '_finance/_purchases') so it will find its way into the folder **_finance/_purchases**
 * AGBs.pdf (tagged with _legal) will find its way into the (project-)folder **_legal**.
 * Tickets.pdf (tagged with _work/_preparations)